Skip to main content

 These guys’ stories are powerful and unique, but they aren’t the only former performers to pull back the curtain and expose the reality of the adult entertainment industry.

 Producing porn often involves the violation and exploitation of real human beings.
-No, not every performer is abused, and not every pornographic video involves exploitation.
-But many do, and it can be difficult if not impossible to distinguish between consensual and nonconsensual content.
+No, not all performers are abused, and not every pornographic video involves exploitation.
+But many do, and it can be difficult, if not impossible, to distinguish between consensual and nonconsensual content.

 Related: How the Porn Industry Profits From Nonconsensual Content and Abuse